wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/d. MacOS Node Installation/lesson.md

 ## Node Structure ##

-To make all of our steps of node installation clear, it is better, to begin with, a node structure explanation.
+To clarify all of our node installation steps, it is better, to begin with, a node structure explanation.
-Understanding the structure of the node will shed some light on major essences that the node interacts with.
+Understanding the structure of the node will shed some light on major essences that a node interacts with.

 Under the bonnet, every node has:
 - **<ins>Blockchain database</ins>**:
     All the nodes of the Waves blockchain are intended to ensure [decentralization]().
-    Therefore, an indentical copy of all the blockchain data needs to be stored in every single node.
+    Therefore, an identical copy of all the blockchain data must be stored in every node.
 - **<ins>Configuration file</ins>**:
-    A configuration file is a set of instructions of how a node should be working.
+    A configuration file is a set of instructions on how a node should work.
     In the configuration file, we can define multiple parameters, for instance, which [network]() to connect to.

 ![](./images/nodestr.png)